negarhonarvar/DAGMRNet/README.md

     args.mode == "test"

-and enjoy reconstruction your CMR images!
+and enjoy reconstruction of your CMR images!